 Same-sex marriage and children’s well-being: Research roundup

 A leading issue in the same-sex marriage debate is the welfare of children raised by same-sex parents.
 How might a child’s general well-being be affected by these primary caregivers versus a more traditional family?
+The question is central to the defense strategy of supporters of Michgan’s ban on gay marriage, which was challenged by a lawsuit and will go to trial this month.

 The following are six scholarly research papers and studies on psychosocial and educational outcomes for children raised by same-sex parents.
-For an overall exploration of the challenges and potential lines of criticism in this field, see “Gay & Lesbian Parenting” (PDF), a review of the research literature by the American Psychological Association.
+For an overall exploration of the challenges and potential lines of criticism in this field, see “Gay & Lesbian Parenting,” a review of the research literature by the American Psychological Association.

 “Meta-Analysis of Developmental Outcomes for Children of Same-Sex and Heterosexual Parents”